SSWConsulting/SSW.Rules.Content/rules/title-bar-do-you-put-your-company-url-in-the-title-bar/rule.md

 ---
-seoDescription: Here is a generated SEO description: Display company URL in title bar to showcase your brand and drive free publicity through screenshots.
+seoDescription: Display company URL in title bar to showcase your brand and drive free publicity through screenshots.
 type: rule
 archivedreason:
 title: Title Bar - Do you put your company URL in the title bar?
 guid: 7be19676-e2b7-43b3-a6c0-8a39431e4ae7
 uri: title-bar-do-you-put-your-company-url-in-the-title-bar